 - Named one of the Best Books of the Year by NPR, The Washington Post; O: The Oprah Magazine, Real Simple, Good Housekeeping, Vogue, Refinery29, and Buzzfeed

 It’s poetically and nostalgically written by the beloved national treasure (in my humble opinion) Ann Patchett.
+Read by THE Tom Hanks on audio, it’s also one of my all-time favorite audiobooks.

-For more information, read my full review of The Dutch House, with quotes, pairings, book club questions and food.
+For more information, read my full review of The Dutch House, with quotes, pairings, book club questions, and food.

 Friday Night Lights by H.G.
 Bissinger